kristopherkyle/L2-Annotation-Project/anno_overview.md

 The guidelines are a bit unclear on how "cell phone" should be tagged.
 Based on the corpus, however, `cell phone` should always be tagged as `cell_NN phone_NN`.

 ### everyday (`JJ`, `NN`, or `RB`?)
 Everyday should be tagged as `NN` and not as `RB` following the Penn Guidelines on pages 18-19.
 If "everyday" directly modifies a noun, then it should be tagged as `JJ`.
-The utterance "every day" should be tagged as `every_JJ day_NN`.
+The utterance "every day" should be tagged as `every_DT day_NN`.
 - I go there `everyday_NN`
 - Those are my `everday_JJ` jeans.